lursz/AI-LunarLander/README.md

 ```

 ## Reward function
 A solid reward function is the key to success in reinforcement learning.
 We  learnt this the hard way, but eventually we managed to create a decent reward function.
-The function is based on the following factors:
+It is based on the following factors:
 - successful / unsuccessful landing
 - landing pad contact
 - distance from the landing pad